Guide to the Thomas Cripps papers, 1839-2009 and undated, bulk 1940s-2009

 - For current information on the location of these materials, please consult the Library's online catalog.

-The photographic prints, of which there are several hundred, consist of publicity stills and other images taken from U.S. and British feature films featuring African American actors from the silent film era through the 1970s.
+The Still Photographs Series consists of hundreds of publicity stills and other images taken from U.S. and British feature films featuring African American actors from the silent film era through the 1970s.
 Many entries, which have been retained from the original envelope labels, carry titles from individual films, but other prints were arranged by Cripps into topical categories such as "Black Athletes," "Jungle Pix," "Silent Films," and "Exotic Primitives."
-One significant group contains images from the movies of pioneer African American director Oscar Micheaux (1884-1951).
-Arranged as received, in alphabetical order by film title or topical heading.

 In addition, original audiovisual materials are closed to patron use.
 Use copies are available in the collection.